jx-parser/jx/README.md

 Just like in JSON, an array is a list of values surrounded by square brackets.
 An array can be empty, or can contain any number of elements.
 Elements in an array can be a mixture of any data type.

-Elements in an array may be seperated by a comma `,` or a semicolon `;`.
-A trailing seperator (afetr the final element) is optional, but allowed.
+Elements in an array may be separated by a comma `,` or a semicolon `;`.
+A trailing separator (after the final element) is optional, but allowed.

-> The official jx style guide recommends comma seperators in an array, with a trailing comma after the last element
+> Recommended style: use comma separators in an array, with a trailing comma after the last element

 ```js
 [